 Each school day, I would leave my mom lying on her favorite pink velvet love seat.
 Each day, when I returned, she would still be lying there.
 I didn’t know that each day she would order alcohol and have it delivered but my dad knew.
 Night after night, morning after morning this process would repeat itself.
 My anger and resentment towards her, and her illness, grew.
 Unfortunately, I didn’t realize alcoholism WAS an illness.
 I just thought she was weak.

 One night my mom was trashed and sleeping in the living room.
 My dad was sleeping in their bedroom and I in mine.
 I could hear mom weakly calling to my dad, “Merle.
 Merle!
 Merle?
 I have to go to the bathroom.”
 My dad was maybe 54 or 55 at the time, not much different in age than I am now.
 Dad got up but not as quickly as mom needed.
 She tried to make it to the bathroom on her own but fell.
-She thinly said, “Merle!
+She said thinly, “Merle!
 I fell!
 Help me!” and that might have been when my dad emotionally snapped.

 He grabbed her right arm by the shoulder and drug her across the carpeted floor towards the bathroom.
 At the time and for years to come, I hated my dad for this treatment.
 But now, as a parent, as an older, wiser adult and as someone who has loved/lived with alcoholics, I understand his reaction.
 You can only take so much shit, so much stress, so many sleepless nights, so many worries, so much pent up anger, so much disappointment and so much emotional strain before your mind unravels.